Mobile Device Security Keeping Your Devices Safe

 Malware infection: An infected mobile device can be used to spread malware to other devices on the organization’s network to steal data or initiate a ransomware attack.

-Distributed Denial of Service (DDoS) Attacks: An infected mobile device could be used to launch DDoS attacks to disrupt an organization’s website or other online services.
+Distributed Denial of Service (DDoS) Attacks: An infected mobile device could be used to launch DDOS attacks to disrupt an organization’s website or other online services.

 Spoofing: An infected mobile device can be used to spoof the organization’s phone number or email address and trick customers or partners into providing sensitive information.